ksu-is/-Matching-Game--Jennifer-/projectroadmap.md

 **Tasks to Complete Application Development Project** <br />

-    1. Install Pygame onto my computer. - Done<br />
+    1. Install Pygame onto my computer. - Done  Return
-    2. Run game as a test. - Done <br />
+    2. Run game as a test. - Done  Return
-    3. Initial review of code to familiarize myself. - Done <br />
+    3. Initial review of code to familiarize myself. - Done  Return
-    4. Change gap space to make it easier on the eyes. -Done <br />
+    4. Change gap space to make it easier on the eyes. -Done  Return
-    5. Find and download new images in line with Christmas theme. -Done<br />
+    5. Find and download new images in line with Christmas theme. -Done  Return
     6. Learn more about push/pull.
-In progress <br />
+In progress  Return
-    7. Change background color. <br />
+    7. Change background color.
+Return
-    8. Update title to reflect new Christmas theme. <br />
+    8. Update title to reflect new Christmas theme.
+Return
-    9. Insert pop-up window with directions after clicking a "help" icon. <br />
+    9. Insert pop-up window with directions after clicking a "help" icon.
+Return
-    9. Change reveal speed of icons to a faster pace. <br />
+    9. Change reveal speed of icons to a faster pace.
+Return
-    10. Insert new images. <br />
+    10. Insert new images.
+Return
-    11. Test game. <br />
+    11. Test game.
+Return
-    12. Any new ideas? <br />
+    12. Any new ideas?
+Return